 Welcome aboard the Ozark Zephyr — a vintage, diesel-powered locomotive equipped with beautifully restored cars from the late 1930s through the early 1960s.
 Since there is no assigned seating, you’ll be able to wander from car to car and enjoy a variety of vantage points along the way.
 Classic coach seating gives riders a glimpse of traditional train travel from way back when, while three popular dome cars boast outstanding panoramic views of the lush countryside, rolling hills and passing wildlife.

 If all that scenery gives you an appetite, head to the Silver Lake concession car for snacks and refreshments available for purchase.
-No matter which car (or cars) you pick, each seat aboard the Ozark Zephyr offers sweeping views of the Ozark foothills.
-Since many of these sights are inaccessible by automobile, your best opportunity to get these vistas is by way of the Branson Scenic Railway.
+No matter which car (or cars) you pick, each seat aboard the Ozark Zephyr offers sweeping views of our grand foothills.
+Since many of these sights are inaccessible by automobile, your best opportunity to see these vistas is by way of the Branson Scenic Railway.